 Mr. Davis is a member of the Williamson County Bar Association and the Family Law Section

 of the State Bar of Texas.

 Terry has volunteered in the community for

 many years.
-He served as chairman of a municipal planning and zoning committee, three terms as president of a chamber
+He served as chairman of a municipal planning and zoning committee, three terms as president of the board

-of commerce, and as a member of several local service clubs and organizations and governmental committees.
+of directors of a chamber of commerce, and as a member of local service clubs, organizations, and governmental committees.